jpgmv1998/reproducible_paper_template/README.md

 * `raw2clean` - a folder containing:

     * one `data/raw2clean/datasetName_dataSource` folder for each dataset.
-Each folder has three folder:
+Each folder has three folders:

         * `documentation` - containing always the `_metadata` file with information about the download and the dataset, additionally can contain other relevant documents.